Beloth/Ostston/Next/Notes.md

 * She doesn't think that the Ostston Guildmaster is involved
 * The leaders of the various districts are scambling for power at the moment especially with the death of the the Slum Lord.
 * The Old Tinkerer ordered your capture motivations unknown.
+* Suggests to stay out of the Sewers for now.
+Not safe there for Cig.

+####Mal's contact with the Lawyers

+Next morning during breakfast a human male approachs the party.
+Mal recognises him as the Lawyer he had contacted before.

+"Your information has stirred up a hornets nest.
+You have been request to return to give an accounting."